danidiaz/thrifty-sailor/README.md

     thrifty-sailor status

 A list of your droplets and snapshots will appear on stdout.
-Select the one you want to target and write its "droplet_name", "region_slug" and "size_slug" in the configuration file.
+Select the droplet you want to target and write its "name", "region_slug" and "size_slug" in the configuration file.

 Finally, in the "snapshot_name" entry of the configuration file, write the name you want to give to the snapshot that will be generated.